-Vezot ha-mitzvah ha-chukim v'ha-mishpatim - And these are the specific covenantal directives, general life instructions, and redemption-promoting decrees ... asher tzivah Adonai Eloheichem l'lamed etchem - that the Holy One your God has charged me with the responsibility to teach you ....
-Deuteronomy 6:1a.
+Vezot ha-mitzvah ha-chukim v'ha-mishpatim - And these are the specific covenantal directives, general life instructions, and redemption-promoting decrees ... asher tzivah Adonai Eloheichem l'lamed etchem - that the Holy One your God has charged me with the responsibility to teach you Deuteronomy 6:1a.

 Welcome to the aliyah that introduces the Sh'ma and V'ahavta declarations that constitute both the heartbeat of the Covenant and the center of gravity of the Kingdom.
-Moshe is about to teach us how to stay in constant encounter mode with, and well and faithfully co-labor with, the Holy One.
-Are you ready for that kind of intimacy?
-Are you ready for the instant accountability that goes with it?
-Do you understand the delight that entails?
-Do you understand the wisdom - and the potential for impact upon your city, nation, and generation - that come with such a walk?
+Moshe is about to teach us the secrets to the success - or failure - of our Great Kingdom Mission.
+These secrets have to do with staying in constant encounter mode with, and well and faithfully co-tenanting the Creation Ecosystem with, the Holy One.
+Are you ready for that kind of a. intimacy, and b. crossgenerational impact?
+Are you ready for the instant accountability that goes with those things?
+Do you understand the delight such things entail?
+Do you understand the wisdom - and the potential for impact upon your city, nation, and generation that come with such a walk?
 Have you counted the cost - of having ... and of NOT HAVING ... that kind of relationship with the Creator?